Midnight Curfew.

 I now more than ever needed to get my first car.

 Within a couple months after getting my first car, the three of us moved out from our apartment on Flemington Rd.
-The Jungle was now a much different neighborhood than it was the day when we moved in back in the summer of 1969.
+The Jungle was now a much different neighborhood than it was when we moved in back in the summer of 1969.
 The demographics were changing rather quickly and I didn’t like what I was seeing.

 There was never a murder in the Jungle during the ten years while I lived there.
 However, there have been numerous murders committed over the years following my departure.
 Sadly, within three decades the Jungle had gone from being a newly built, well maintained subsidized housing project to the ghetto it is today.